Russia and the US nuke 32-year-old INF treaty | DW | 02.08.2019

 "Russia is solely responsible for the treaty's demise," US Secretary of State Mike Pompeo said in a statement released early Friday.
 "The United States will not remain party to a treaty that is deliberately violated by Russia," he added.

-The landmark arms control accord, signed in 1987 by US President Ronald Reagan and Soviet leader Mikhail Gorbachev, banned land-based missiles with a range of 500-5,500 kilometers (300-3,300 miles) — or those capable of reaching Russia from Western Europe and vice versa.
+Signed in 1987 by US President Ronald Reagan and Soviet leader Mikhail Gorbachev, the accord banned land-based missiles with a range of 500-5,500 kilometers (300-3,300 miles) — those capable of reaching Russia from Western Europe and vice versa.
 In February, the United States formally announced that it would withdraw from the pact after accusing Russia of developing weapons that violated the terms of the treaty.
 Russian officials responded by saying they would pull out, as well.

 'And that's OK'